slds-lmu/i2ml/README.md

   - quizzes support mathjax without the `mathjax: true`
 - in `_index.md` you can specify `show_in_index: (content|summary|none)`

+## Deploying the website

+The deploy is done automatically via GitHub Actions.
+Nothing needs to be done to publish a new version of the website.
+Each build is triggered when a commit is done to the `main` branch.

 ## License

 [MIT LICENSE](LICENSE)